 Here at Fontbonne, we encourage our students to connect with co-curricular activities and leadership opportunities.
 The LACE (Leadership and Community Engagement) Center is the place for just that.
 Students have access to space where they can collaborate, host meetings and smaller-scaled events, utilize various resources and leadership development materials, and connect.

-Housed on the 4th floor of Medaille Hall, LACE is the home to four key departments: Campus Ministry, Multicultural Affairs, Orientation, and Student Engagement, and Residential Life.
+Housed on the 4th floor of Medaille Hall, LACE is the home to four key departments: Campus Ministry, Multicultural Programing, Orientation, and Student Engagement, and Residential Life.

 Campus Ministry serves students of all religious backgrounds and traditions without distinction to grow spiritually.
-Led by Joanna Boyd-Wilhite, Director of Campus Ministry, and supported by Amy Ingold, Graduate Assistant (GA), Campus Ministry seeks to nurture the spiritual lives of the students, faculty, and staff by helping them connect with themselves, others, and God.
+Led by Joanna Boyd-Wilhite, Director of Campus Ministry, Campus Ministry seeks to nurture the spiritual lives of the students, faculty, and staff by helping them connect with themselves, others, and God.
 From mass to retreats to service opportunities, here are some of the amazing initiatives supported by campus ministry:

 - Service/Immersion Trips launching in Spring of 2023